CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT114 Computer Architecture/4. Computer Classes, Data Representation and Storage Technology/Part 1: Computer Classes & Data Representation.md

 - Disadvantages: Complex configuration and administration

 ## Grid Configuration
 - Distributed architecture that combines computer resources from different locations to achieve a common goal.
-Task is broken down into smaller subtasks, allowing concurrent processing
+Task is divided into smaller subtasks and executed concurrently across multiple systems
-- Computers work cooperatively at some time, independently at others
+- Computers work cooperatively at some time and independently at others
 - Tends to use "ordinary" network connections not dedicated to the grid since computers may be widely dispersed.
-- Computers may be in separate rooms, buildings, or continents.
+- Computers can be located in separate rooms, buildings, or continents.
--
+- Advantages: Scalability, Efficient Resource Utilisation, Complex Problem Solving, Collaboration, Cost Saving, Parallel Processing.
+- Disadvantages: Security Risks, Limited Flexibility, Complex Configuration and Administration

+## Cloud Configuration
+- An extension of the grid concept
+- Users interact with a front-end system which in turn musters whatever grid resources are needed
+- Clouds typically employ virtualisation, allowing resources to be created and made available on demand.
+- Clouds maintain resources such as storage and websites on behalf of users, the resources are permanenetly located "outside" the suign organisation.

+## CPU Data Types
+There are a total of 5 data types that a CPU can manipulate directly.
+1. Integer
+2. Real Number
+3. Character
+4. Boolean
+5. Memory Address

+CPU can also implement multiple versions of each type to support different types of processing operations.
+For example, for the type integer, it supports 8-bit, 16-bit, 32-bit and 64-bit and for character it supports 8-bit (ASCII), 16-bit (Unicode) and 32-bit (UTF-32).